hendricius/the-bread-code/recipes/sweet/banana-bread.md

 ## Variations

-### Fluffy Variaton
+### Fluffy Variation

 Use 2 or 3 teaspoons of bicarbonate soda to get a fluffy texture.

 ### Lactose Free Variation

-Leave the yoghourt, and change butter with margerine or oil.
+Leave the yogurt, and change butter with margarine or oil.
 The texture is almost the same.

 ### Vegan Variation

-Leave the yoghourt, the eggs, and change butter with margerine or oil.
+Leave the yogurt, the eggs, and change butter with margarine or oil.
 The texture isn't fluffy.
 Might help to add more bicarbonate soda, but didn't tried it yet.